How do I contact you?

 What comes with a Saraz Handpan?

-A carrying case, microfiber cloth, and sample of rust preventative, Saraz T shirt and a copy of the album Reentry by E.W.
-Harris and the Saraz Entourage is provided with each Saraz.
+A carrying case, microfiber cloth, and sample of rust preventative, and a Saraz T shirt is provided with each Saraz.
 We also offer Flykits and the Polycase 2.1 by Hard Case Technologies.

 How big is the Saraz Handpan and how much does it weigh?